ae-lopez16/18224/README.md

 scenario and the user would benefit from knowing binary values 0-9 in order for the game to be enjoyable.

 ## I/O
-For this game, there are
-physical inputs:
-- down button
+For my project, I will have 10 input and 5 output devices that I outline below.
+### Inputs:
+- Clock: Used to keep track of states in the code
+- Down button: Player presses this button when they are ready to lock in their guess
-- right button: Controls which hex display is currently being changed.
+- Right button: Controls which hex display is currently being changed.
 If a player is already at the right-most hex display, it will wrap around to the left-most hex display.
-- left button
-- center button
+- Left button: Controls which hex display is currently being changed.
+If a player is already at the left-most hex display, it will wrap around to the right-most hex display.
+- Center button: Used to lock in the hex display number.
-- 4 left-most switches (binary number guess)
+- 4 left-most switches: Used to control the binary number guess
-- right-most switch  (reset)
-logical input:
-- clock

-output:
-- 4 Hex display
-- LEDs
+- Right-most switch: (reset) Controls if game is active or not.
+When it is HIGH, no pin is set and all hex displays are cleared to '-'.
+When it is LOW, pin is set and user can play as normal.

+### Outputs:
+- 4 Hex displays:  Each hex display is used to correspond to each digit in the secret pin, it can have values ranging from 0-9 and '-' to signify a number hasn't been set.
+- LEDs: When all LEDs are turned on, it means that the player has correctly guessed the pin and the game is over.